patrickkfkan/patreon-dl/README.md

 Not all video downloads require FFmpeg, but you should have it installed on your system anyway.

-### Embedded YouTube videos - Premium access
+### Embedded YouTube videos / links - Premium access

-`patreon-dl` supports downloading embedded YouTube videos.
+`patreon-dl` supports downloading embedded YouTube videos or from embedded YouTube video links.
 In addition, if you have a YouTube Premium subscription, you can connect `patreon-dl` to your account and download videos at qualities available only to Premium accounts (e.g. '1080p Premium').
 For CLI users, you would configure `patreon-dl` as follows:

 ```
 $ patreon-dl --configure-youtube